benyaminemp/benyaminemp/README.md

 # 👋 Hi, I'm Benyamin Ebrahimpour

 Welcome to my GitHub portfolio!
-I'm a PhD student in applied mathematics with a multidisciplinary background in battery modelling, neural networks, renewable energy systems, and mathematical modelling of electrochemical processes.
+I hold a PhD in applied mathematics with a multidisciplinary background in battery modelling, neural networks, renewable energy systems, and mathematical modelling of electrochemical processes.
 I have extensive experience in Li-ion battery modelling, including reduced-order physics-based models, Bayesian inference, and the development of neural network surrogate models, and my expertise spans data analysis, and machine learning applications for energy systems.